 Second Company Meeting

-A few days later, we scheduled another company-wide meeting for our people to look over the mission statement so they could ask questions and make suggestions for improvements.
+A few days later, we scheduled another company-wide meeting for our people to review the mission statement so they could ask questions and make suggestions for improvements.

 During this second meeting, questions and suggestions all of a sudden came out of the woodwork.
 People really got engaged and had some very good suggestions.
 I walked out of the meeting feeling that everyone—and I mean everyone—truly understood our mission statement.